Aurelien-Pelissier/High-Harmonic-Generation/README.md

 %display the result
 display(Iqz)
 ```
 Note that this program return one number, which is the harmonic amplitude output in arbitrary unit.
 While this number itself has no significant meaning, it is interresting to modify the input parameters to see how the output is modified.

-To have access to other datas like electron wavefunction, wavevector mismatch, ionization fraction...
-You can take a look into the function .m files.
 If you are interrested in negligible absorption or perfect phasematching calculations, you can call amplitude_PMfree.m, amplitude_ABSfree.m and amplitude_ABSPM_free.m instead of amplitude.m.
-Calculation with non zero helium fraction require the call of amplitude_He.m instead of amplitude.m

 #### Code structure
+The tree bellow summarize the role of each function and where it is called

 	main
 	------detectdipole					%check if dipole file already exist